Philippines–Taiwan relations: Bilateral relation

 Taiwan-Philippines bilateral trade volume reached US$12 billion in 2013.
 In 2013, Taiwan's export to the Philippines totaled US$9.78 billion while Taiwan's import from the Philippines reached a total of US$2.2 billion.
 In 2014, the Philippines was the 8th largest export and the 25th largest import partner to Taiwan, whereas Taiwan was the 9th largest export and 3rd largest import partner for the Philippines.
 Meanwhile, Taiwan was also the 7th largest foreign investor in the Philippines for Taiwan in 2014.
 According to Taipei Economic and Cultural Office in the Philippines (TECO) in 2023, Taiwan targets to "attract at least 300,000 Filipino tourists" while seeking to encourage 200,000 Taiwanese tourists to travel to the Philippines.
 In 2014, there were more than 100,000 Filipino workers and migrants in Taiwan.
 The annual remittance from Filipino workers in Taiwan amounted to more than US$100 million.
 The air-links between Taipei/Kaohsiung and Manila are daily operated by China Airlines, Eva Air, Philippine Airlines, and Cebu Pacific Air.
 The mutual interactions and exchanges in other areas like culture, education, agriculture and aquaculture are vibrant.

 Filipinos enjoy a visa-waiver from entering Taiwan for tourism and business purposes up to 14 days.
-This took effect November 1, 2017 and due to expire July 31, 2018 but was extended until July 31, 2019.
+This took effect 1 November 2017 and due to expire 31 July 2018 but was extended until 31 July 2019.
 Prior to this, Filipinos need to secure a Travel Authorization Certificate or E-visa before traveling to Taiwan.
 Taiwanese visitors on the other hand need to secure an E-visa before traveling to the Philippines through MECO.

 In 2023, opposition Senator Risa Hontiveros of the Philippines visited Taiwan and met with the Taiwanese president to affirm the bilateral ties of both countries.
 In 2024, the Philippine president congratulated the election victory of Taiwan's new president, sparking backlash from Beijing.
 Hontiveros has warned Beijing of its undiplomatic statements, and echoed the need for the Philippines to review the "One-China policy", noting that Beijing has done more harm to the Philippines compared to a Filipino leader's congratulatory remark to Taiwan.
 China's foreign ministry spokesperson Guo Jiakun warned the Philippines of their "wrongful and provocative" actions on the Taiwan issue.
 In September 2025, the Philippines built a military base near Taiwan.
+In August 2026, Bongbong Marcos said the Philippines would not allow its territory to be used to launch attacks on Taiwan and wanted to stay out of any regional conflict.